pierfier/ImgurFetch/ReadMe.md

 The program will read in a key from key.txt in res/ directory

 Album ID is read from a file: ID.txt

+The epub file creation is based on epub file tutorial